Studiosity/grover/README.md

 The `wait_for_timeout` option can also be used to wait the specified number of milliseconds have elapsed.

-The `request_failure` option can be used to fail generation if assets fail to load.
+The `request_failure` option, when enabled, will raise a `Grover::JavaScript::RequestFailedError` if the initial content request or any subsequent asset request returns a bad response or times out.

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.